mapr-demos/gess/README.md

 So, for example, the first non-header line states that:

-* Some 112,000 financial transactions were emitted, in the sample interval ...
+* Some 101,000 financial transactions were emitted, in the sample interval ...
-* ... with a throughput of 11,000 transactions per sec.
+* ... with a throughput of 10,000 transactions per sec.
-* And further, that 23MB have been emitted ...
+* And further, that 23 MB have been emitted ...
-* ... with a throughput of 2MB/sec in the sample interval.
+* ... with a throughput of 2 MB/sec in the sample interval.

 ## License
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).